 The Guarantor Problem and the Workaround

-Spanish rental law allows landlords to request a fiador — a guarantor who owns property in Spain and agrees to cover rent if you default.
-Most British nationals arriving in La Linea have no fiador.
-This is the biggest practical barrier.
+Spanish rental law allows landlords to request a fiador, a guarantor who owns property in Spain and agrees to cover rent if you default.
+Most British nationals arriving in La Linea have no fiador here.
+This is the biggest practical barrier for new arrivals.

 The main workarounds in 2026:

-• Bank guarantee (aval bancario): Your bank lodges an agreed sum as security.
+- Bank guarantee (aval bancario): Your bank lodges an agreed sum as security.
 Costs nothing if the tenancy goes smoothly.
-Gibraltar banks will do this for Gibraltar workers
+Gibraltar banks will arrange this for Gibraltar workers

-• Higher upfront deposit: Some landlords accept 2-3 months deposit instead of a guarantor, if income is strong
+- Higher upfront deposit: Some landlords accept 2-3 months deposit in lieu of a guarantor, provided your income is strong

-• Agency insurance: Agencies using seguro de impago (non-payment insurance) care less about guarantors — they just run an affordability check
+- Agency non-payment insurance: Agencies using seguro de impago care less about guarantors.
+They run an affordability check instead, which suits tenants with Gibraltar salary proof

 How Deposits Work Under Spanish Law (LAU)